svitlanamidianko/software-engineering-learning/session2_2/README.md

 Complete the following steps to add support for your language:
 1. Locate the position for pygettext.py and msgfmt.py.
 For Mac, they are located in your Python3 folder, in examples/Tools/i18n/; For Windows, they are in \Tools\i18n.

-2. Run:
+2. Run the following command: (Assuming pygettext.py is in the same folder)
 ```bash
 $ python3 pygettext.py -o gettext.pot blackjack.py
 ```
-(Assuming pygettext.py is in the same folder)

 3. Open gettext.pot.
 Translate each sentence after msgid and fill the empty string after mgsstr.
 If you don't know the language well, use google translate to help you.

-4. Run:
+4. Run the following command: (Assuming msgfmt.py is in the same folder)
 ```bash
 $ python3 msgfmt.py -o blackjack.mo gettext.pot
 ```
-(Assuming msgfmt.py is in the same folder)

 5. Move blackjack.mo into /locale/Your_Language_Code/LC_MESSAGE/.
 Run:
 ```bash